rafaelromao/qmk_firmware/users/rafaelromao/readme.md

 - If the base layer is qwerty, the right pinky key, in the lower (numpad style) layer, sends backspace when tapped or held, while the key above it sends dot on single tap and comma on double tap.
 - If the base layer is colemak, the right pinky key, in the lower (numpad style) layer, sends dot on single tap and comma on double tap, while the key above it simply sends backspace when tapped or held.

-### Accentuation

-- This layout was designed mostly for coding and typing in English and Portuguese.
-- Using the lower layer, we can type `, ', ", ~ and ^ as independent symbols, while in the left side of the raise layer, we can find these keycodes as accents.
-I had to program some macros in qmk to make it work this way though.
-- For example, considering qwerty, holding my left thumb + tapping s + releasing the thumb + tapping c, gives me 'c, while holding my right thumb + tapping f + tapping c, gives me ç.
-The same goes for the other accents.

-### VIM

-- Symbols that are commonly used in VIM are placed in the right side of the raise layer, easily accessible using only the right hand.
-- Navigation with hjkl is ignored in favor of the navigation with the fingers in the home position, in the navigation layer.
-This trade-off turns the navigation easier and ubiquitous and makes even more sense when using Colemak.

 ## Resources